 Rajesh – Head Boy

 "As Head Boy, I work with Alice and the rest of SSL to improve the 6th Form and whole school experience.
 We work closely with the students and teachers to expand the opportunities students are given and to help everyone through the Covid-19 pandemic.
 I really enjoy the leadership aspect as everything we do really works towards making a difference.
 I also love public speaking and helping the school to get their message across."

-One of the features that makes our 6th Form outstanding is the way we develop our students as leaders, make sure their voice is heard and act on what they have to say.
+One of the features that makes our 6th Form outstanding is the way we develop our students as leaders, making sure their voice is heard and acting on what they have to say.
 We feel that students are more engaged in the 6th Form if they feel involved in shaping it.
-Students can apply to be Head Boy and Girl, Deputy Head Boy and Girl, Heads of House, Deputy Heads of House and other senior student leadership positions such as running 6th Form events, charity fundraising, mentoring and organising clubs and societies.
-The Head of 6th Form, Head of Year 13 and Head of Year 12 meet with the senior student leaders every week to consult with them on a variety of matters concerning A-Level students, such as how we should best recognise student achievement in the 6th Form and how we might support students who are struggling.
+Students can apply to be Head Boy and Girl, Deputy Head Boy and Girl, Heads of House or Heads of Committees such as: Careers & Super-Curricular, Social & Prom, Wellbeing, Equality, Sports & Leisure, Environment or Charity.
+The Head of 6th Form and Year Coordinators for Years 12 and 13 meet with the senior student leaders every week to consult with them on a variety of matters concerning A-Level students, such as how we should best recognise student achievement in the 6th Form and how we might support students who are struggling.
 They enjoy and make the most of this increased autonomy.